Rupa-C/Sales-Dashboard-Power-BI/README.md

 ## 📝 Project Overview

+**Power BI Sales Return Dashboard**
-An interactive Power BI dashboard analyzing ~10K orders to uncover return trends by region and category.
-Utilizes DAX and Power Query for dynamic KPIs and actionable insights.
+Designed an interactive Power BI dashboard analyzing ~10K orders to uncover return trends by region and category, leveraging DAX and Power Query for dynamic KPIs and visual insights.
+Published project on GitHub to demonstrate expertise in data modeling, report design, and storytelling with data.

 ## 🚀 Features